roman-milk/roman-milk.github.io/kristen-finally-fucks-daddy-pt-04.md

+===

- ****** Kristen Finally Fucks Daddy Pt.
-04 ****** byNonStopFunGuy© Quickly I put my jeans and t-shirt and shoes back on, stuffing my white undies and bra and my socks into my pockets.
+Quickly I put my jeans and t-shirt and shoes back on, stuffing my white undies and bra and my socks into my pockets.
 It looked stupid, but, I couldn't think of anything else to do.

  Unlocking the fitting room door, I peered out wondering who was staring at me, knowing what I was doing.
 Only no one was paying attention; the fitting room was empty, the girls on the floor were chatting off in the corner, a couple of adult shoppers weren't paying me any attention.
 So, the coast was really clear, and my knees grew weak when I realized it.
 It was time to get it on -- wasn't this what I wanted?